- China Tours +

 The beauty of rice terraces, for the photographer and for the visitor in general, is the variation across the scenery with changes of light and shadow through the day, and changes in the fields themselves across the seasons.
 This is seen at its most spectacular at the beginning of May when the rice is harvested leaving only the water behind.
 The change from the green-fuzzed texture of the rice stalks in the field to the pure clear reflections of the water left behind is dramatic, offering two entirely different feels to precisely the same location in just a matter of a few days.

 China, the land of rice, has other magnificent terraces on offer aside from Longji.
-If you find Longji too far off your chosen route, see our guide to other rice terraces, and our more detailed item on Yuanyang.
+If you find Longji too far off your chosen route, see our guide to other rice terraces.

-We have more travel tips on photography in our pages, one quite specifically for Guilin, and a guide to suitably photogenic places quite specifically for the spring visitor, when many of China's attractions are at their most pleasing.
+We have more travel tips on photography in our pages, one quite specifically for Guilin and Hong Kong, and a guide to suitably photogenic places quite specifically for the spring visitor, when many of China's attractions are at their most pleasing.

 Consider more of China's most beautiful places, or, alternatively, simply browse our pages and see what takes your eye.
 See Beijing's Summer Photography Hot Spots for where to go there for eye-catching shots.